RuoyuLi92/Robot_Kinematic_Project/README.md

 This repository containts my work for the course project of the Specialization [Modern Robotics:Mechanics, Planning and Control Specialization](https://www.coursera.org/specializations/modernrobotics)

-In this programming assignment, I have modified the {\tt IKinBody}IKinBody function in the [modern_robotic library](https://github.com/NxRLab/ModernRobotics) to report the intermediate iterates of the Newton-Raphson inverse kinematics.
+In this programming assignment, I have modified the **IKinBody function** in the [modern_robotic library](https://github.com/NxRLab/ModernRobotics) to report the intermediate iterates of the Newton-Raphson inverse kinematics.
 I have applied my new function to solve the inverse kinematics of the UR5 industrial robot, and I have visualized the convergence of the iterations using the [CoppeliaSim robot simulator](https://www.coppeliarobotics.com/).

 The goals of this programming assignment are three-fold:
 1. Increase the mastery of the MR library code.
 2. Increase the comfort working with the CoppeliaSim simulator.
 3. Solidify the understanding of numerical inverse kinematics.

 ## Requirements